 The annual Procurement Activity Plan gives suppliers an indication of likely procurement needs.

 Cenitex may be approached by the market with an unsolicited proposal.
 This is an approach by a person or business with an offer for Cenitex outside of any formal approach to the market by Cenitex for the supply of specific goods or services.
-Unsolicited proposals will be forwarded to the General Manager Procurement.
+Unsolicited proposals will be forwarded to the Director, Procurement.
 The proposal will be registered and forwarded to the relevant business unit(s) for assessment.

 The Cenitex complaints management framework underpins the organisation’s commitment to fair dealing and probity, and gives suppliers surety that there is a mechanism in place to raise concerns about a particular procurement activity.